pypa/pip-audit/README.md

                         `--index-url` (default: [])
   --skip-editable       don't audit packages that are marked as editable
                         (default: False)
+  --no-deps             don't perform any dependency resolution; requires all
+                        requirements are pinned to an exact version (default:
+                        False)
   -o FILE, --output FILE
                         output results to the given file (default: None)
 ```